covcom/205CDE/README.md

 # Introduction

-This repository contains material used for 205CDE Developing the Modern Web 1 at Coventry University.
+This repository contains lab material used for 205CDE Developing the Modern Web at Coventry University.
 There are altogether 22 labs to be delivered in 11 weeks.
 That is 2 labs per week.
-This current document contains the module plan for academic year 15-16, and assessment plan (subject to changes).
+This current document contains the teaching plan for academic year 16-17.
+For assessment plan please refer to [Moodle](https://cumoodle.coventry.ac.uk/mod/resource/view.php?id=1235452) for detailed requirements and marking rubrics etc.

 # Teaching plan